-Sno-King typically offers C All-Star / State teams at the 10U age and higher; often referred to as "Development Teams".
-These teams are a great opportunity for those players that are interested in taking steps towards playing on a select team or just improving as a hockey player in general.
+Sno-King typically offers C Dev/State teams.
+These teams are a great opportunity for those players that are interested in taking steps towards playing on a Select team or just improving as a hockey player in general.

 The program is an economical way to expose your player to a faster pace of practice and play that will help them become a better hockey player.
 They’ll also work on more advanced system type of play.
-A lot of the players from the All-Star teams have moved on to become rep or high-end recreational players in your association.
+A lot of the players from the Dev teams have moved on to become Select or high-end recreational players in our association.

-Players participating in the All-Star teams will be considered for additional practice time with our Tier 2 teams where they will be pushed to the next level of effort, speed and skill.
+Players participating in the Dev teams will be considered for additional practice time with our Tier 2 teams where they will be pushed to the next level of effort, speed and skill.

 Below are some of the frequently asked questions about this program.

-What’s the difference between an All-Star team and a State team?
+What’s the difference between an Dev team and a State team?

 A State team has to meet certain requirements in terms of games played together to be eligible for PNAHA state championships.
 (Pacific Northwest Amateur Hockey Association. www.PNAHA.com )